 Best compact waffle iron

-I’ve owned the Dash Mini Waffle Maker for two years now.
-It’s a small but mighty device that helped me whip up a picture-perfect brunch for four friends.
+Richardson has owned the Dash Mini Waffle Maker for a few years now.
+It’s a small but mighty device that helps her whip up a picture-perfect brunch for friends.
 How good is this mini waffle maker?
 Good enough to be Amazon’s best-reviewed waffle maker, with a 4.7-star rating after 61,000 reviews.
 At just six inches in diameter, this machine makes waffles that are slightly smaller than an Eggo, but two to three times as thick.

 Best compact drip coffee maker